Vernonia gigantea

-Vernonia gigantea (also known as giant ironweed, tall ironweed or ironweed) is a species of perennial plant from family Asteraceae found in United States and Canada.
+Vernonia gigantea (Vernonia gigantea ssp. gigantea) (synonyms: Vernonia altissima, Vernonia altissima var. lilacina, Vernonia altissima var. taeniotricha), (also known as giant ironweed, tall ironweed or ironweed) is a species of perennial plant from family Asteraceae found in United States and Canada.
 The plant is native to the eastern United States, north to New York state and Ontario, and southwest to Texas.